mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 ### Decision: Sell at $399 + $99

+Price should be a U-shaped curve.
+If I sell at too low a price, I'll.
+There's some optimal price where I'm selling not too many and not too few.

+For the base model, the sweet spot seems to be around $399.

 The week I sold the base model for $399 and the PoE version for +$99, it was a bit of a magic week.
 It was the top rate in terms of both revenue and profit.
 The sample size was small, but even based on the surrounding prices, it seems like the peak of the price-profit curve is somewhere around that $399 base price.

 ## Side projects